-The Directors have pleasure in presenting the Sixteenth Annual Report
+The Directors have pleasure in presenting the Eighteenth Annual Report

-on our business and operations together with the audited
+on the business and operations of the Company together with the audited

-and Net Loans at H 55,736 crore witnessed an increase of 16% YoY As on
+and Net Loans at H 52,427 crore witnessed a reduction of 10% YoY As on

-Energy was highest at 41%, followed by Transportation 25%,
+Energy was highest at 37%, followed by Telecommunication 24%,

 Your Directors are pleased to recommend a dividend of H 2.60 per equity

-dividend would be paid subject to approval by the Members in the
+Above dividend would be paid subject to approval by the Members at the

 ensuing Annual General Meeting (AGM).